 Community Health Worker

-Supervisor: Healthy Communities Manager
+Supervisor: Thriving Communities Manager

 - Information and referral - Provide information and referral, advocacy and/or short-term case management services to DevNW residents in crisis or in need of social, educational and/or employment related services.
 Responsibilities focus on contributors to health including early intervention, food security, social service referrals including the need for emergency rent assistance, payment plans to stabilize housing, and utility assistance.